-Internet anycast is important building block of the current Internet: the study of deployments and their evolution is useful to enrich our understanding of Internet operations.
-In this longitudinal study, we learn that anycast detection (important for censorship studies[55]) is reliable in spite of varying (and especially diminishing) vantage points.
-We additionally see that anycast spatial footprint evolves significantly for individual deployments, though it remains steady in the aggregate.
+Internet anycast is an important building block of the current Internet: the study of deployments and their evolution is useful to enrich our understanding of Internet operations.
+In this longitudinal study, we learn that anycast detection (important for censorship studies[59]) is reliable in spite of varying (and especially diminishing) vantage points.
+We additionally see that anycast spatial footprint (i.e., the number of anycast /24 per AS) evolves significantly for individual deployments, though it remains steady in the aggregate.
 PlanetLab censuses can reliably measure this variability.

-However, while we gather that anycast geographical footprint evolves, a more tight coupling with RIPE Atlas would be needed, due to decreasing PlanetLab VPs, to accurately track the state of anycast Internet at replica level (e.g., monthly detection from PlanetLab, followed from a refinement of geolocation for detected anycast deployments).
+However, while we gather that anycast geographical footprint evolves, we also acknowledge that to accurately track the state of anycast Internet at replica level a large set of vantage points are needed.
+In this case, due to decreasing PlanetLab VPs, a more tight coupling with RIPE Atlas would be needed (e.g., monthly detection from PlanetLab, followed from a refinement of geolocation for detected anycast deployments).

-Finally, by closely monitoring a few deployments with RIPE Atlas, we gather that anycast deployment that already have a large geographical footprint, apparently benefit (in that their service latency decreases) from further growing the deployment beyond sound rules of thumb [24], which requires more systematic investigation.
-We believe that making this knowledge, and especially datasets and tools, available to the scientific community contributes to enrich the Internet map [4] along another dimension.
+Finally, by closely monitoring a few deployments with RIPE Atlas, we gather that even anycast deployments that already have a large geographical footprint, apparently benefit (in that their service latency decreases, though with diminishing returns) from further growing the deployment beyond sound rules of thumb [30], which requires more systematic investigation.
+In particular, IP anycast is an appealing way to implement, at relatively low cost, an effective replication scheme for a variety of services [41], as the paths leading to anycasted replicas are (with few exceptions) significantly stable over time [64].
+Given anycast importance, a broad and systematic analysis of the current catchments is hopefully helpful to update and distill deployment guidelines along the lines of [15, 30, 56].